-Check out our list of the latest models for your 2021 singles ski holiday:
+Check out our list of the latest models for your upcoming ski holiday:

-After a somewhat turbulent summer, characterized by travel restrictions and the threat of self-isolation, the team at Single Parents on Holiday is eagerly awaiting the winter season 2020/2021.
-Many of those joining us on our singles ski holidays have become passionate skiers who know their gear and are keen to find out what’s new this season.
-Let’s have a look to see what’s new on the market since we last hit the piste in February of this year before COVID stopped us all in our tracks:
+After another somewhat turbulent summer, characterized by travel restrictions and the threat of self-isolation, the team at Single Parents on Holiday is eagerly awaiting the winter season 2021/2022.
+Many of those joining us on our singles ski holidays have become passionate skiers who know their gear and are keen to find out what’s new for 2021 and 2022.
+Let’s have a look to see what’s new on the market since we last hit the piste in February 2020 before COVID stopped us all in our tracks: